Welcome to the addictive world of daylilies!

 Divide clumps every six or seven years to keep them vigorous.

-For more information about daylilies (hemerocallis) go to the American Hemerocallis Society website: .
+For more information about daylilies (hemerocallis) go to the American Daylily Society (formerly the American Hemerocallis Society) website: .

-Consider joining AHS and a local daylily society.
+Consider joining ADS and a local daylily society.